roderickwoodman/trailprofiler/README.md

 ## Trailprofiler Overview

-GPS trails are fun to plot on a map.
-But once you have a handful of them from different places, seeing them on maps is not very useful if your goal is to compare them.
+GPS data is fun to plot on a map.
+You can really see where you have gone.
+But if you keep recording your outings, at some point you will have too many trails from too many different locations to fit on the same map.
+But this is exactly when an elevation plot becomes the right visual for bringing together all of your journeys.

-But **Trailprofiler** uses elevation plotting to show you your journeys side-by-side on the same chart.
-With this view, you can compare your climbs from different days with only a quick glance, telling you how much harder your last hike/run/bike really was.
+The core of the **Trailprofiler** app is visualizing the information contained in GPX files.
+But this app also integrates photos from JPG files so that you can add your own visuals to the treks that you logged.

+## Imported GPX Files ##

+All of the imported GPX files can be plotted side-by-side on the same elevation profile chart.
+This app also tabulates the metadata from all of these files too.
+Both the chart and the table are shown on the same dashboard, letting you play with the sortable numeric data and the visual elevation traces at the same time.
+This is a powerful tool for quantifying how much harder your last hike/run/bike really was.

+## Imported JPG Files ##

+When an imported JPG file has a (EXIF) timestamp that falls within the time range of the recorded GPX file, then the app will associate the two together.
+This leads to much stronger visuals and comparisons than either file type alone could.

 ## Additional Features

-The core of the app is plotting the information contained in GPX files.
-But this app also accepts JPG file imports, so that you can see both the data and the photos of where you were grouped together.

-The app also lets you correct for certain old-school device errors.
-It lets you shift the timestamps on photos and GPS trails in case your recording device was off by a timezone or Daylight Savings Time.
-And it will also detect separate dissimilar chunks of GPS data in case your device logged multiple sessions to the same GPX file.
-In other words, **Trailprofiler** can account for timestamps that are recorded innacurately, since not everybody's data files were recorded by modern apps running on a modern smartphone.
+The app also lets you correct for certain device-specific recording errors.
+Not everyone created these files using modern smartphones, and so it is possible for files to be off by multiple timezons or by Daylight Savings Time.
+But **Trailprofiler** lets you modify the original file data so that you can shift these timestamps.
+It also will detect separate dissimilar chunks of GPS data in case your legacy device logged multiple sessions to the same GPX file.

 ## Running in Development Mode